 Exhale and step your right foot between your hands, bring the back knee towards the floor.
 Let the weight of your legs sink and with the lightness of the inhalation lift your arms up.
-Pull your right hip in, let the hips sink to the floor and lift your heart.
-Also stretch your stomach.
+Pull your right hip in, let the hips sink to the floor and lift your heart for a front body stretch.
 Take a few deep and full breaths and enjoy the opening in the heart area.

 3. Twisty backbend lunge

 Exhale and place your left hand on your right knee and let your right hand slide down along the back of your left thigh.
 Inhale and press your left hand against your leg and open your heart while you bend backward, in a kind of twisty, side stretchy heart-opening low lunge.